 The Rocky Mountains are one of the most spectacular portions of the American landscape.
 Stretching some 3,000 miles between Canada, Idaho, Montana, Wyoming, Colorado, and even down to New Mexico!
 This seemingly infinite range offers some dramatic views of wilderness and wildlife.
 Colorado’s Rocky Mountain National Park is a must-visit with endless hiking trails which include Trail Ridge Road, a 48-mile trek with over 12,000 feet of elevation.

-Located inside Rocky Mountain National Park is Moraine Park Campground near the Beaver Meadows Entrance on Highway 36.
+Located inside Rocky Mountain National Park is Moraine Park Campground and RV park near the Beaver Meadows Entrance on Highway 36.
 In addition to lodging, you’ll have splendid views of the elegant mountain range as well as the landscape of the park.
 It has 244 campsites, as well as flushing toilets and a dump station.

 This coastal itinerary features some of the most glorious countryside on the west coast of America has to offer!
 From the volcanoes of the Cascade Range, the endless skyline of the desert, the ancient Redwood forests, and more then we can fit in a blog post- this itinerary is an all-time favorite!
 Our charted route is 1142 miles, and we recommend taking the better part of a month to explore it.